-DR. CHAIRAT POLMUK ELEVATIONS LAOS SYMPOSIUM 10[TM] NOVEMBER, 2018 THE AUSTRALIAN EMBASSY RECREATIONAL CLUB The inaugural Elevations Laos | Symposium, coconvened by Dr. Roger Nelson (Australia/Singapore) and Erin Gleeson (USA/Cambodia).
-A keynote by Dr. Chairat Polmuk (Thailand) was followed by a paper by Erin Gleeson.
+DR CHAIRAT POLMUK ELEVATIONS LAOS SYMPOSIUM 10[TM] NOVEMBER, 2018 THE AUSTRALIAN EMBASSY RECREATIONAL CLUB The inaugural Elevations Laos | Symposium, co-convened by Dr. Roger Nelson (Australia/ Singapore) and Erin Gleeson (USA/Cambodia).
+The proceeds of the symposium were recorded and are available for viewing on elevations as net The symposium was opened by HE Jean-Bernard Carrasco (Australian Ambassador to Laos) and opening addresses included: a video presentation from Tarun Nagesh curator at the Queensland Art Gallery and Gallery of Modern Art, Brisbane titled "Lao artists in the ninth Asia Pacific Triennial (APT9)"; a paper from Duong Bich Hanh, Chief of Culture, UNESCO, Bangkok titled "Promoting Artists' Freedom of Expression and Mobility"; a keynote address by Dr Chairat Polmuk Professor of Southeast Asian Languages and Literature, Chulalongkorn University, Bangkok titled "Texture of Memory: Lao Diasporic Practices"; and, a presentation by Erin Gleeson on her curatorial notes and the development of the concepts for the exhibition.
 The afternoon of moderated panels paired exhibiting artists with leading scholars and curators in the region including Polmuk, Zoe Butt (Australia/Vietnam), and Biung Ismahasan (Bunun Nation/Taiwan).
 Closing remarks by Dr Roger Nelson.
 Please also reference Biographies: p64-66.